Gokulmishra/HACKTOBERFEST2022-SEEKERS/README.md

 ## RULES

-Submit your contribution and follow all the rules and regulations of Hacktoberfest 2022!
+-Submit your contribution and follow all the rules and regulations of Hacktoberfest 2022!

-Dont break any rules.
+-Dont break any rules.

-Be patient for your PR to be accepted!
+-Be patient for your PR to be accepted!